geekupvn/android_utils/README.md

 ## GEEKUp Android Utils
 [![](https://jitpack.io/v/geekupvn/android_utils.svg)](https://jitpack.io/#geekupvn/android_utils)

 Current, this library contain `StringUtils` vs `ScreenUtils`.
-It include some usefull method for you push up time to release feature in your project
+It include some usefull method for you accelerate time to release feature in your project

 ### How to use </br>
 To get a GEEKUp Android Utils into your project: